How much should you expect to pay for a cremation service in 2023?

-CNBC reported in July this year that ‘Many Americans who can’t afford a $400 emergency blame debt’, quoting that 40% of Americans would struggle to raise $400 for an unexpected bill.
+CNBC reported in July last year that ‘Many Americans who can’t afford a $400 emergency blame debt’, quoting that 40% of Americans would struggle to raise $400 for an unexpected bill.
 Sadly, we are on the brink of what I believe could be an era of funeral poverty.
-Counties are struggling with their budgets for indigent funeral requests, as a growing number of low-income families find themselves faced with an unexpected funeral expense.
+Counties are struggling with their budgets for indigent funeral requests as a growing number of low-income families find themselves faced with unexpected funeral expenses.
 More counties are allocating their indigent burial budgets to direct cremation instead of burial services to cut costs.

 Clearly, there is an intrinsic link between the state of the economy, the rise in the cremation rate, and cremation costs.

 Memorialization after cremation